budavariam/traverse_facebook_galleries/README.md

 ## Instructions

+1. the virtual environment shall be loaded like: `virtualenv -p c:\Python36\python.exe .ve`
+1. the requirements should be installed `pip install -r requirements.txt`
-1. run `.ve.bat` to init the working directory,
+1. run `.ve.bat` to init the working directory:

-   * the webdriver must be in path
+   * the webdriver will be in path
-   * the virtual environment shall be loaded
+   * the virtualenv will be loaded

 ## Introduction